Easy Gin Fizz

 • TOTAL

 You can’t go wrong with this classic gin fizz cocktail recipe.
-It’s uncomplicated, fresh, light and is a hit all year round.
-When we buy club soda, we prefer to buy the “sodium-free” bottle.
+It’s super simple to make, fresh, light, and a hit year round (especially during the summer).
+It is up to you to add the egg white, which makes the cocktail frothy.

 Makes 1 drink